hideonbush-fake/Wireshark-Analysis/README.md

 # Wireshark Analysis

 ## Objective
-This project focuses on leveraging Wireshark for network packet analysis and developing a custom Snort rule to enhance threat detection.
+This project focuses on leveraging Wireshark for network packet analysis.
 By capturing and analyzing network traffic, I identified anomalies and potential security threats using targeted Wireshark filters.

 ### Skills Learned